Pyx: Usage

 A fabric or leather pouch for carrying a pyx is known as a burse.
-Typically, this kind of burse can be securely closed and is fixed with cords so that the priest, deacon, or extraordinary minister of Holy Communion can affix it to his or her person during transport to prevent the consecrated host(s) from being accidentally lost.
+Typically, this kind of burse can be securely closed and is fixed with cords so that the priest, deacon, or extraordinary minister of Holy Communion can affix it to his or her person during transport to prevent the consecrated hosts from being accidentally lost.

 These objects, and others, such as the lunette (and the monstrance that holds it) that contain a consecrated host, are normally kept within the church tabernacle when they are not being carried.
 The tabernacle may be behind the main altar, at a side altar, or within a special Eucharistic chapel.

 Liturgical history

 In late antiquity, the custom developed in the East of suspending a vessel in the form of a dove (Greek: peristerion, Latin: peristerium) over the altar, which was used as a repository for the Blessed Sacrament.
 This custom is mentioned by Gregory of Tours in his Life of Saint Basil, and in several ancient French documents.
 The custom probably came to France from the East; it never seems to have existed in Italy.
 Examples of this practice may still be found in use today; for instance, in the Cathedral of the Dormition in Moscow.